apache/sling-org-apache-sling-feature-cpconverter/README.md

                             The order to start detected bundles.
   -D, --define=<String=String>
-                            Define a system property -f, --filtering-patterns=<filteringPatterns>
+                            Define a system property -e, --exports-to-region=<exportsToRegion>
+                            Packages exported by bundles in the content packages are exported in the named region -f, --filtering-patterns=<filteringPatterns>
                             Regex based pattern(s) to reject content-package archive entries.